-Place your potted Lemongrass in full sun during summer weather.
+Place your potted Lemongrass in full sun during summer weather or outdoors in your kitchen garden, porch or patio areas.
 Don't let the roots dry out.
 Plant in a pot that is about 12 inches wide.
 Depth can be shallow as the roots don't extend too deeply.
 Overwinter indoors in a bright window that is south facing.
 Keep soil barely moist as they will grow slowly over winter.
 In warm spring weather resume normal watering.
 Move outdoors when evening temperatures are above about 48 to 50 degrees.

 Harvesting for cooking and teas does not harm the plant.
 The edible portion of the Lemongrass plant is nearer the bottom of the stalk.
 Be cautious as the top leafy parts are quite sharp.
 Leaves can be bundled and simmered to infuse lemon flavor into teas and soups.
 After use, add the leaves to your compost pile or scatter them in your lawn or near patio to deter insects.
 To dry lemon grass leaves, bundle and hang upside down in a cool dark area until they've dried.
 Store in tightly sealed jars.
 Dried lemongrass will hold it's flavor for up to a year.

 GreenwoodNursery.com is your online plant nursery to buy Lemongrass Plants.

 How to Make Rice Pudding with Lemongrass (Vegan Recipe)

 - 3.5 Inch Pot

 - Does not ship to OR addresses.